Electric Co-ops in South Carolina

-Heightened challenges to electric cooperatives arrived in 1986 with the Reagan Administration proposing sell-off of Power Marketing Administrations such as Southeastern, but Congress prohibited such a sell-off.
+Heightened challenges to electric cooperatives arrived in 1986 when the Reagan Administration proposed to sell-off Power Marketing Administrations such as Southeastern, but Congress prohibited the sell-off.

-In 1988, Central’s economic development department joined that of Santee Cooper to form the Palmetto Economic Development Corporation, which provides economic development support to all electric cooperatives.
+In 1988, Central’s economic development department joined with a similar department at Santee Cooper to form the Palmetto Economic Development Corporation, which provides economic development support to all electric cooperatives.

 Hurricane Hugo ripped through South Carolina in September 1989.
 More than 3,000 cooperative employees from other states rebuilt over 11,000 miles of power lines.

 Palmetto Electric Cooperative launched Operation Round Up in 1989 to let cooperative members to round up their bill payments and help fund local relief projects.
 Hundreds of cooperatives across the country went on to follow the example.

 The Rural Utilities Service assumed functions of the REA in 1994.